Why would a doctor lie to a patient?

 Negligence.
 Proving negligence is more than difficult—it’s expensive.
 To prove negligence you’ll have to demonstrate that the doctor did not do what another doctor would have reasonably done under the same circumstances.
 Proving that the doctor breached their duty of care is also difficult.

-READ ALSO: How does the pendulum move?
+READ ALSO: How is the snatch a functional movement?

 Is it legal for a doctor to lie to a patient?